Equipe Matra Sports: Motorsports history

-The company was also successful in endurance racing with cars powered by the V12 engine.
-The sportscar team was based at first at Vélizy-Villacoublay and then moved to Le Castellet, near Marseille, France.
+The company was also successful in endurance racing with cars powered by their V12 engine.
+The sportscar racing team was based at first at Vélizy-Villacoublay and then moved to Le Castellet, near Marseille, France.

-The Matra MS670 won the 24 Hours of Le Mans in 1972, 1973, and 1974.
-It also delivered the World Championship for Makes to Matra in both 1973 and 1974.
+The Matra MS670 car won the 24 Hours of Le Mans in 1972, 1973, and 1974.
+It also delivered the World Championship for Makes (in the category of sports prototypes) to Matra in both 1973 and 1974 seasons.